Jeswin-8801/Obsidian-Notes/Tech Notes/01 - Python Scripting and Automation/Core Python Syntax/Notes/Generators.md

 MemoryError
 ```

-- Instead we can handle it using `yeild`
+- Instead we can handle it using `yield`
 ```python
 def csv_reader(file_name):
     for row in open(file_name, "r"):